swt30/thesis/chapters/02-eos/02-eos.md

 @Fig:converging-on-tfd shows this.
 I made no attempt to match or smooth the boundaries between each region, trusting the published equations of state as being accurate within their range of validity.
 This leads to some false density discontinuities which are visible in the final output.
-I have chosen to leave these as they are, since there is no justification for artificially smoothing out the density profile.
+I have chosen to leave these as they are, because there is no justification for artificially smoothing out the density profile.

 ![
   When we plot the pressure-density relation for a number of different temperatures, we see that they converge on the high-pressure limit (TFD).